colinrioux/ling/README.md

-# duck
+# ling

-duck is a JS interpreter written in golang.
+ling is a JS interpreter written in golang.